 Renewable energy projects rely on a number of legal contracts.
 One central contract is the power purchase agreement (PPA), which governs the sale and purchase of power:

-Risk allocation between the parties may be influenced by the limited ability of the seller to control the output of some RE resources.
+- Risk allocation between the parties may be influenced by the limited ability of the seller to control the output of some RE resources.
 The lack of output predictability may call for some flexibility with regard to the minimum capacity to be delivered or require the offtaker to pay to some extent for delivered excess electricity.
-See also Key Features of Power Purchase Agreements.

 Power Purchase Agreement (PPA) Model for Electricity Generated from Renewable Energy in RCREEE Member States, RCREEE January 2012.
 PPA to be entered into by a Seller and a Purchaser of energy.
 The Seller undertakes to construct, own, operate and maintain a renewable energy generating facility, and the Purchaser undertakes to buy the energy output generated by Facility.